Jennie (singer): Persona

-Although Jennie has been noted for her chic and strong image on stage, her off-stage personality is characterized by a cute reversal charm.
 Jung Chul-min, producer of Village Survival, the Eight, described Jennie as "really funny": "Contrary to the charisma she shows on stage, she is a shy person who has girlish, baby-like charms.
 Jennie gets more comfortable with each episode, she brings out more fun and enjoys it even more".
 When asked by Elle Korea about being described as "icon" and "unique", Jennie responded that "it's really an honor to be an inspiration and iconic being for someone.
 When you express me with these words, I feel like [I need] to look nicer and better".
 Jennie describes herself as "quiet" and "shy", especially around strangers.
 In an interview with Harper's Bazaar, Jennie remarked, "My personality may be what people think about my personality.
 But rather than being a person that other people have branded me as, I want to be a good individual who thinks for herself".